jaimetur/PhotoMigrator/README.md

 ```

 With this example, the script will find duplicates files within folders ./Albums and ./ALL_PHOTOS,
-If finds any duplicates, will keep the file within ./Albums folder (bacause it has been passed first on the list)
+If finds any duplicates, will keep the file within ./Albums folder (because it has been passed first on the list)
-and will move the otherss duplicates files into the ./Duplicates folder on the root folder of the script.
+and will move the others duplicates files into the ./Duplicates folder on the root folder of the script.

 ### <span style="color:blue">Extra Mode: Process Duplicates:</span>
 From version 1.6.0 onwards, the script can be executed in 'Process Duplicates' Mode.
 In this mode, the script will process the CSV generated during 'Find Duplicates' mode and will perform the Action given in column Action for each duplicated file.
 - Included new flag '-pd, --process-duplicates' to process the Duplicates.csv output file after execute the 'Find Duplicates Mode'.
 In that case, the script will move all duplicates found to Duplicates folder and will generate a CSV file that can be revised and change the Action column values.
 Possible Actions in revised CSV file are:
-    - remove_duplicate  : Duplicated file moved to Duplicates folder will be permanentely removed
+    - remove_duplicate  : Duplicated file moved to Duplicates folder will be permanently removed
     - restore_duplicate : Duplicated file moved to Duplicates folder will be restored to its original location
     - replace_duplicate : Use this action to replace the principal file chosen for each duplicates and select manually the principal file
         - Duplicated file moved to Duplicates folder will be restored to its original location as principal file